 The name Jazz stuck with the team when it moved from New Orleans.
 New Orleans is the jazz capitol of the world.
 Most is not all great jazz musicians begin their careers in New Orleans.

 Wizards is a generic term picked after public pressure forced the team to change its name from Bullets to Wizards.
-Bullets had no historical meaning either.
+Bullets was chosen after a shoe company in the area.